 Right out of the gate, the Outdoor Products 3-Pack are clearly labeled as "highly weather-resistant" and "not intended for full submersion or flotation."
 So what does that mean?
 We put it to the test.
-We rolled each bag the stated minimum of 3 rolls and put them all through our battery of rigorous tests.
+We rolled each bag to the stated minimum of three rolls and got busy.

-When sprayed with a pressurized hose, all three bags held air and didn't let any water inside — that clearly qualifies them as weather-resistant, as you're unlikely to encounter rain that's quite as intense as the powerful spray from a garden hose.
-In our reverse water testing, we filled the bags with water and tipped them upside down to see if they're airtight.
+When sprayed these bags with a pressurized hose, all three held air and didn't let any water inside — that clearly qualifies them as weather-resistant, as you're unlikely to encounter rain that's quite as intense as the powerful spray from a garden hose.
+In our reverse water testing, we filled the bags with water and tipped them upside down to see if they were airtight.
 Spoiler alert: they're not.
-They each drip very slightly from the inner creases of their rolled tops, but none poured water or even streamed it from their closed tops.
+They each drip very slightly from the inner creases of their rolled tops.

-We also submerged these bags briefly, and then again for an extended period of time.
+We also submerged these bags briefly and then again for an extended period.
 They all managed to keep their paper towel contents quite dry during a brief submersion (like if you accidentally dropped your bag and quickly retrieved it).
 However, they didn't do quite so well during prolonged submersion.
-All three bags took on enough water to wet their paper towels significantly.
-Additionally, the fabric of the bags appeared to be taking on water after sitting submerged for half an hour.
+All three bags took on enough water to wet the paper towels significantly.
 This isn't particularly awe-inspiring compared to many of the super intense options we tested, but for bags that clearly state they won't protect against submersion, they did alright.
-And for most casual uses (aka situations in which you don't need to dunk your dry bag), these weather-resistant bags perform quite well.
+And for most casual uses (aka situations where you don't need to dunk your dry bag), these weather-resistant bags perform perfectly well.